Abdelrahman928/Job-listing-app/README.md

 # Job-listing-app
-This project was a part of an online Laravel course
+This project was a part of an online Laravel course, just the basic features like authentication, validation and authorization.